 Prior to her legal career, Ms. Hewett worked as a Program Manager for the Princeton Project on National Security and a Program Assistant at Front Line, the International Foundation for the Protection of Human Rights Defenders.
 She also worked at the Truth and Reconciliation Commission in Sierra Leone, founded and directed a project assisting the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal), and conducted a year-long policy project writing a transitional justice policy recommendation concerning the conflict in the Democratic Republic of the Congo.

-Ms. Hewett is an Executive Council member of the American Society of International Law (ASIL) and the Women’s Forum Co-Chair for the Asian Pacific American Bar Association of D.C.
+Ms. Hewett is on the Executive Council of the American Society of International Law (ASIL) and is the Women’s Forum Co-Chair for the Asian Pacific American Bar Association of D.C.
 (APABA-DC).
-She is also a Fellow of the U.S.-Japan Leadership Program Fellow, U.S.-Japan Council Associate and Program Development Committee member, and Truman National Security Project.
+She is also a U.S.-Japan Leadership Program Fellow, U.S.-Japan Council Associate and Program Development Committee member, and Truman National Security Project Fellow.
 In 2014, she was awarded the National Asian Pacific American Bar Association Best Lawyers Under 40 Award.